lukix/genemo/README.md

 | `EvaluatedPopulation` | `Array<{ fitness: number, indvidual: Individual }>` | Array of objects containing an `individual` and its `fitness`. |

 ### Example usage
-Full example with comments can be found in the `index.js` file in the root folder of the repository.
+Full examples with comments can be found in the `./examples` directory.
 Here is a shorter version:
 ```javascript
 const { evaluatedPopulation, generation } = GMO.runEvolution({
   generateInitialPopulation: GMO.generateInitialPopulation({